 In Plane terrain following is available in the following flight modes:

 Use of terrain following in RTL, LOITER, CRUISE, FBWB and GUIDED modes is controlled by the TERRAIN_FOLLOW parameter.
 That parameter defaults to off, so no terrain following will be used in those modes.
-Set TERRAIN_FOLLOW to 1 to enable terrain following in those modes.
+Setting the bitmask in TERRAIN_FOLLOW determines which altitude controlled modes terrain following is active.
+For example, setting it to “10” enables following in FBWB and AUTO.

 Use of terrain following in AUTO missions is controlled on a waypoint by waypoint basis using the reference frame of the waypoint.
 Normal (non terrain following) waypoints have a “Relative” reference frame, and altitudes are specified relative to the home location.
 Terrain following waypoints have a “Terrain” reference frame, and altitudes are relative to the ground level given in the terrain database.